Equity, Diversity & Inclusion

 For more information, or questions relating to EDI supports provided by BrainsCAN, please contact Dendra Hillier (firstname.lastname@example.org)

-BrainsCAN is a proud supporter of the
+BrainsCAN is a proud signatory to the ALBA Declaration on Equity and Inclusion

 BrainsCAN respects the longstanding relationships that Indigenous Nations have to this land, as they are the original inhabitants and caretakers.
 We acknowledge historical and ongoing injustices that Indigenous People (e.g. First Nations, Metis, and Inuit) endure in Canada, and we accept responsibility as a public initiative to contribute toward revealing and correcting miseducation as well as renewing respectful relationships with Indigenous communities through our research and community engagement.